JakeHamacher/Fun-Time-Tools/README.md

 - **Metadata Extractor Tool**: Extracts metadata from a variety of file types, including images, PDFs, and MS Word files.
 - **IP Geolocation Tool**: Allows batch processing of IP addresses to retrieve their geolocation information.
 - **Port Manager**: A GUI tool to monitor and manage open network ports on Windows systems.
+- **Not So Secure Shell**: Attempts to gain access to an SSH server using a list of usernames and passwords.

 ## Features